-The home was built in 1913 by the William B. Altsman family at 1422 Lincoln Street in Portsmouth, Ohio.
+The original structure was built in 1911 by the William B. Altsman family at 1422 Lincoln Street in Portsmouth, Ohio and valued at $14,200 by the Scioto County Auditor's office.
 Mr. Altsman was the superintendent of the Selby Shoe Company and was a member of the Board of Directors of the company.
 In June of 1929 the building was purchased by George Frederick Emrick, a local funeral director, and opened with the name of the Emrick - Rawson Funeral Home where an open house was held June 22-23 1929.
 The name was changed to the Emrick Funeral Home in 1923.

 Mr. Emrick started his funeral business in 1921 at 1144 Gallia Street, which is located just west of the current Temple Baptist Church, after having worked at another Portsmouth funeral home for several years.
 George was born in Butler County, Ohio on July 24, 1880.
 He was married twice, the first time to Charlotte Diedrich of Cincinnati, who predeceased him, and his second wife was Florence Hawkins of Wellston.
 Florence was a graduate of the Cincinnati Conservatory of Music and was an accomplished pianist and vocalist, having performed solo at the re-dedication ceremonies at Constitution Hall in Washington D.C.